sfidanza/worldcup/README.md

 ## Production setup

 The wiki pages contain all the info based on the previous development / deployment model (without docker).
 This still needs to be updated for docker deployment.
-The basis however is to do exactly the same as in local (with the build flag until the docker images are published in dockerhub):
+The basis however is to do exactly the same as in local (with the build flag until the docker images are published in dockerhub), except for the override of course:

     docker-compose -f "docker-compose.yml" up -d --build